-The manufacturer shall declare the rear detection range measured from the most rearward point of the vehicle.
-This declared range shall be sufficient to cover at least the target lane and the lane next to the target lane.
+The manufacturer shall declare the rearward detection range measured from the most rearward point of the vehicle.
+This declared range shall be sufficient to cover at least an area 9m to the side(s) to which the ALKS performs a LCP measured from the centre of the ALKS vehicle.

-The Technical Service shall verify that the distance at which the vehicle sensing system detects a road user during the relevant test in Annex 5 is equal or greater than the declared value.]
+The Technical Service shall verify that the distance at which the vehicle sensing system detects a vehicle during the relevant test in Annex 5 is equal or greater than the declared value.